-In this article we take a look into the world of freelance businesses in the UK to find out which careers are most popular amongst freelancers and which types of freelance skills are the most in demand in 2020.
+In this article we delve into freelance statistics in the UK to find out which careers are most popular amongst freelancers and which types of freelance skills are the most in demand in 2023.
 We also have a chat with some successful freelancers to find out why they chose to go down this career route and what they enjoy about most freelancing.

 - For the majority (1.77 million), working on a freelance basis is their main occupation, whereas for others, taking part in Freelance work tends to be part of a secondary job role.